 In-home Care has an important role in the range of senior services.
 It is valuable for someone returning from a hospital or a stay in a rehabilitation center, that needs assistance for a short period of time.
 It can work well when a loved one has a care need that follows a consistent schedule, such as a bath several times a week.
 An aide can come and provide that service on a scheduled basis.
-In-home care can also be helpful when family members are providing most of the support to an older adult and they need a break.
-Again, the specific care needs can be identified, and a caregiver can be scheduled to perform the tasks.

 But one of the challenges of relying on in-home care is that needs do not always arise when a caregiver is in the home.
 Older adults have good days when everything goes according to plan, and other days when they need extensive support.
 When a loved one’s needs can’t be predicted and staff must flex to accommodate these changing needs, in-home care may no longer be the best fit, while an Assisted Living program could easily meet those needs.
 Read more about deciding between in-home care or assisted living.

 Independent Living within a Senior Community is for older adults who take responsibility for their own daily activities.
 There are typically services that will enhance the quality of life and allow an individual to remain independent for a longer period of time.
 Those services include things like meals, transportation, housekeeping, laundry service, along with social and educational activities.
 Learn more about Independent Living Services.